 - 1. In requesting assistance, advice or information, councillors must not direct or pressure employees in relation to their work or seek to influence recommendations the employee should make. - 2.
 Requests from councillors for assistance, advice or information must be made in a professional manner and with respect. - 3.
+Employees must keep a record of assistance, advice or information provided to councillors as they would in advising a member of the public or other authority.
+This is to be recorded in Council's data management system/enterprise content management system. - 4.3.
 Requests from councillors for assistance, advice or information will be responded to as soon as reasonably possible, or in a timeframe not exceeding five (5) working days of receipt of the request.
-If the request involves a complicated issue, requires significant time or resources to research, or necessitates a report to Council, the employee will respectfully inform the councillor and the relevant Branch Manager/Group Executive of the process involved within five (5) working days of receipt of the request. - 4.
-It is expected and entirely appropriate that any relevant employee can speak with/respond to a councillor's request for advice or information where such request is within the employee's normal activities/responsibilities; however, should a request for assistance, advice or information not fall within an employee's responsibilities or knowledge, the employee must ensure a relevant employee is contacted to assist the councillor. - 5.
-To assist communications and ensure coordination, employees should ensure provision of assistance, advice or information to councillors is shared with the relevant Branch Manager/Group Executive. - If a Councillor asks for assistance, advice or information outside of these guidelines, or attempts to direct or influence an employee about the way in which his or her duties are to be performed, the employee must report this in a timely manner to their Group Executive or the Chief Executive Officer (CEO).

-- 7. Should a Councillor request access to or use of a council resource (not specifically covered by other policies) for the benefit of a community group, such must be authorised by resolution of Council or as a request in writing to the relevant Branch Manager, Group Executive or the CEO. - 8.
+If the request involves a complicated issue, requires significant time or resources to research, or necessitates a report to Council, the employee will respectfully inform the councillor and the relevant Branch Manager/Group Executive of the process involved within five (5) working days of receipt of the request.

+- 5.4.
+It is expected and entirely appropriate that any relevant employee can speak with/respond to a councillor's request for advice or information where such request is within the employee's normal activities/responsibilities; however, should a request for assistance, advice or information not fall within an employee's responsibilities or knowledge, the employee must ensure a relevant employee is contacted to assist the councillor. - 6.5.
+To assist communications and ensure coordination, employees should ensure provision of assistance, advice or information to councillors is shared with the relevant Branch Manager/Group Executive. - 7.6.
+If a councillor asks for assistance, advice or information outside of these guidelines, or attempts to direct or influence an employee about the way in which his or her duties are to be performed, the employee must report this in a timely manner to their Group Executive or the Chief Executive Officer (CEO). - Should a Councillor request access to or use of a council resource (not specifically covered by other policies) for the benefit of a community group, such must be authorised by resolution of Council or as a request in writing to the relevant Branch Manager, Group Executive or the CEO. - 8.
 Should a Councillor require access to Council properties, administration buildings or depot facilities where staff offices are located and are not typically accessible to unauthorised employees or members of the public, such as depots, construction areas/sites, confined areas etc., access must be authorised by resolution of Council or via an approval from the relevant Group Executive or the CEO.
-In obtaining access, the Councillor will comply with all site specific worksite health and safety requirements, including but not limited to, the use of any necessary personal protective equipment and any lawful directions given. - 9.
+In obtaining access, the Councillor will comply with all site specific worksite health and safety requirements, including but not limited to, the use of any necessary personal protective equipment and any lawful directions given. - 8.9.
 Employees must keep a record of assistance, advice, access or information provided to councillors as they would in advising or assisting a member of the public or another authority.
-This is to be recorded in Council's record management system.
+This is to be recorded in Council's data-record management system. /enterprise content management system.

-Where a councillor repeatedly operates outside of these guidelines, the CEO retains the right to require that all future requests for assistance, advice or information, by that councillor be made in writing to employees, or be made in writing to the relevant Group Executive and/or CEO.
+Where a councillor repeatedly operates outside of these guidelines, the CEO retains the right to have-require that all future requests for assistance, advice or information, by that councillor, to be made in writing to employees, or be made in writing to the relevant Group Executive and/or CEO.

 Should it be necessary for requests for assistance, advice or information to be put in writing to the Group Executive and/or CEO, the response timeframe will increase from 5 to 10 working days.